pgeu/pgeu-system/docs/confreg/skinning.md

 hash will be added to all requests, both when deployed as static and when run under the main conference system.

+### Additional variables used by the system

+There are also some variables that can be set in the `context.json` that will be used by the central system if defined in a skin:

+system.cfp.intro
+: Text shown as a paragraph at the top of the call for papers pages.

+system.reg.additionalintro
+: Text shown as an introductory paragraph for the fieldset about additional options on a registration form.
+Typically introduces what the additional options are.

+system.reg.voucherintro
+: The text shown as an introductory paragraph for the fieldset about voucher usage on a registration form.

 ## Overriding variables

 For the static deployment process, any number of override context